Dr. Cameron R. Homeyer EMAIL

 Emily Tinney EMAIL

 Emily joined the CCC group in August 2018 and is studying the impact of convection on the composition of the upper troposphere and lower stratosphere using ground-based radar observations, satellite-based trace gas observations, and a trajectory model.
-She completed a B.S. in Meteorology at Central Michigan University in May 2018.
+She completed a B.S. in Meteorology at Central Michigan University in May 2018 and an M.S. in Meteorology at OU in December 2020.

 Tyler Young EMAIL